 Will I Be Able to Watch Live Sports with CBS All Access?

 Yes!
-Not only does CBS All Access offer tons of live and on-demand TV shows, but it also offers select live sports.
-As CBS recently announced, subscribers of CBS All Access will be able to livestream all CBS-hosted NFL games that air in their local area.
-This is huge news for football fans.
+CBS All Access not only offers tons of live and on-demand TV shows but also select live sports.
+The CBS Corporation recently announced that CBS All Access will allow users to stream live NFL games that air on CBS for the usual subscription cost of $5.99 a month.

 CBS All Access Review Summary: Our Verdict